LincolnUniLTL/LTLstats/README.md

 * DSpace statistics XML view (tested in DSpace 3.1 XMLUI)
 * Ex Libris Status page, screenscraped
 * LibraryH3lp REST API
+* Scopus REST API
 * Wikipedia search API

 For almost all of these you will need to open the connection file to modify your API domain name, add your API key or username/password, specify your Alma/Primo server name, etc.

-In index.php you should identify your webpage/contact email in getData($url) line 22.
-From line 241 onwards (ie where the divs start) you'll also need to specify the specific Alma reports, Altmetric groups, and domain name to search in Wikipedia.
+In index.php you should identify your webpage/contact email in the `getData($url)` line 23.
+From line 259 onwards (ie where the divs start) you'll also need to specify the specific Alma reports, Altmetric groups, and domain name to search in Wikipedia.

-Check the obvious, that you've given appropriate read/write permissions for the /cache and /cookies directories.
+Check the obvious, that you've given appropriate read/write permissions for the `/cache` and `/cookies` directories.

 ### A little more advanced ###
-index.php also contains a bunch of functions to munge and format the data in a table.
+`index.php` also contains a bunch of functions to munge and format the data in a table.
 So then each div can take the raw API data ($rowset) and perform functions to keep only certain columns, display totals, and finally format in a table with headers.
 Available functions include:

 * csv2array($string) - turns a CSV table into an array
 * obj2arr($object) - turns an object into an array